Fusionmedstaff

 You already know the major perk of being an occupational therapy professional: making a positive impact in the lives of others, obviously.
 When comparing the two paths, there are several overlapping benefits, like:

-✨ A range of job opportunities for both OTAs and OTs (spoiler alert: employment for OTAs is expected to grow 25% between 2021 and 2031 and employment for OTs is projected to grow 14% between the same time)
+✨ A range of job opportunities for both certified occupational therapy assistants and occupational therapists (spoiler alert: employment for OTAs is expected to grow 25% between 2021 and 2031 and employment for OTs is projected to grow 14% between the same time according to the Bureau of Labor Statistics).

 ✨ Starting a journey as a traveling occupational therapy professional